A brief introduction to Land Rovers

 - The brand was funded in 1948, in England, as a

-- The first Land Rover was later named "Series One".
+- The first Land Rover, later designated as the

-- The Series Two were a complete redesign: chassis
+- The Series Two is a complete redesign: chassis was

-was all new, more power, more space, more capacities.
+all new, more power, more space, more cargo

-The dash remains at the center of the cockpit.
+capacities.
+The dash remains at the center of the

-remain unchanged when the SIII is introduced in
+unchanged when the SIII is introduced in 1971.
+The only

-1971.
-The main changes are more comfort (helped by the
+changes are improved creature comfort (helped by the

 A major change in 1985 with the introduction of the